0xPARC/0xparc-intro-book/src/oram.typ

 After each user request, the ORAM algorithm interacts with the server to make a sequence of
-#emph[physical] accesses, where each physical access either reads or
+#emph[physical] memory accesses, where each physical access either reads or
 writes a block to a physical location.

 And finally, the ORAM algorithm